leonardaguanta/bbbvideocontest/dev/wp-content/plugins/nextgen-gallery/readme.txt

 = V2.0.30 - 09.25.2013 =
 * NEW:     Restored the ability to use imagebrowser display type instead of a lightbox effect
 * Changed: Displayed galleries are no longer rendered in RSS feeds
-* Changed: Removed "Plugin Check" widget from overview page
+* Changed: Removed "Plugin Check" widget from WordPress gallery plugin overview page
 * Fixed:   Silence PHP warnings/errors in an output buffer for AJAX actions
 * Fixed:   Compatibility issue with WordPress SEO and broken site maps (and large error_logs)
 * Fixed:   Compatibility issue with AJAX Event Calendar (and possibly others)